-Annica Cochu works as a project manager in the fields of green finance and adaptation to climate change.
+Annica Cochu works as a Manager in the fields of green finance and adaptation to climate change.
 She develops strategies and instruments for promoting sustainable financial systems and supports capacity building and knowledge exchange from the local to the international level.

 Annica Cochu is actively involved in the strategic development of green finance topics at adelphi.
 She works with financial institutions, policy makers and civil society organisations to elaborate recommendations for the design of a financial system that supports low-carbon, climate-smart and environmentally-friendly development.
 She also designs capacity building concepts and advises small and medium-sized enterprises (SMEs) in vulnerable countries when analysing climate change and developing adaptation and financing strategies.
 Annica Cochu has a certification as “SME Finance Expert” from the Frankfurt School of Finance and Management.
 Her regional focus is on the European Union and its member countries as well as on emerging markets such as India and South Africa.